-For each kind of plant, we particularly consider two types of scenarios---i.e.,~``single-plant''~(SP) and ``multi-plant''~(MP)---with the camera settings in~\autoref{tab:single_multi}.
-To be specific, in SP, each camera view is set up to always aim at the plant at the origin regardless of its spatial position, with a reasonable assumption that tracking a single plant target to maintain it within the view can be easily implemented.
-Thus, the possible actions include \emph{forward, backward, left,} and \emph{right} along with \emph{up} and \emph{down}, which control the altitude of viewpoint among three plant-specific options in~\autoref{tab:default_plant_params}.
+For each kind of plant, we particularly consider two types of scenarios---i.e.,~``Single-Plant''~(SP) and ``Multi-Plant''~(MP)---with the camera settings in~\autoref{tab:single_multi}.
+Specifically, in SP, each camera view is set up to always aim at the plant at the origin regardless of its spatial position, with a reasonable assumption that tracking a single plant target to maintain it within the view can be easily implemented.
+The set of possible actions includes \emph{forward, backward, left,} and \emph{right} along with \emph{up} and \emph{down}, which control the altitude of viewpoint between three levels specified in~\autoref{tab:default_plant_params}.

-On the other hand, MP~uses three plants in a single row for both tomato and goblet vine cases while strawberry examples each involve five plants in a row.
-Also, the RGB~images are sampled every $30$~degrees at each position as in~\citep{APPKB17}, and consequently, \emph{rotate\_clockwise} and \emph{rotate\_counterclockwise} are added to the action set.
+On the other hand, MP~uses three plants in a single row for both tomato and goblet vine cases albeit five in a row for strawberry fields.
+Additionally, the RGB~images are sampled every $30$~degrees at each position as in~\citep{APPKB17}, and as a result, \emph{rotate\_clockwise} and \emph{rotate\_counterclockwise} are added to the action set (cf.~\autoref{fig:move1}--\ref{fig:move7}).
 To compensate for this increased computational load in data collection, we set the sampling resolution to be slightly coarser by doubling the step size from~$25$cm~\citep{ZZWQL22} to~$50$cm and considering only two levels of camera altitudes---i.e.,~the highest and the lowest.

-As in~\autoref{fig:motiv_spatial}, contrary to existing datasets~\citep{APPKB17,ZZWQL22}, we also use an additive white Gaussian noise with a standard deviation of $2.5$cm to each $x,y$-coordinate of camera position to simulate a robot that might ``slip'' to some degree potentially due to a harsh terrain condition in outdoor environments.
-Also, the spatial sizes of grid in the two scenarios are set up differently---i.e.,~$3$m $\times$ $3$m for SP and $7$m $\times$ $3$m for MP---to keep the space to be sufficiently large for exploration while considering computational costs for simulation.
+As in~\autoref{fig:motiv_spatial}, contrary to existing datasets~\citep{APPKB17,ZZWQL22}, we use additive white Gaussian noise with a standard deviation of $2.5$cm on each $x,y$-coordinate of the camera position to simulate a robot ``slipping'' in harsh terrain conditions of real outdoor environments.
+Moreover, the spatial sizes of grid in the two scenarios are set up differently---i.e.,~$3$m $\times$ $3$m for SP and $7$m $\times$ $3$m for MP---to keep the space to be sufficiently large for exploration while achieving reasonable computational costs for simulation.